hotosm/hotosm-website/_people/everton-bortolini.markdown

 Member Type:
   Is Staff: true
 Job Title: Communications and Community Specialist
-Team: '"Collaborators Alpha stage - Latam Hub" (experimental period prior to the creation of HOT Hub in Latin America)'
+Team: 'Collaborators Alpha stage - Latam Hub (experimental period prior to the creation of HOT Hub in Latin America)'
 ---